 Step 3: Edit your background for Zoom

-Once you've gotten the video in Kapwing, adjust the dimensions and length to fit Zoom's requirements for virtual backgrounds:
+After uploading your video or image, adjust the dimensions and length to fit Zoom's requirements for virtual backgrounds.

-Size: A 16:9 aspect ratio or image size of 1920x1080 pixels is ideal for the best possible background.
-I started by using Kapwing's Studio to create a blank 16:9 canvas.
+I started by creating a blank 16:9 canvas.
 Next, I uploaded an image into my blank canvas.
-Kapwing immediately resized my image to the perfect 16:9 size for Zoom.
-Click the "Custom Size" to get the exact 1950x1080 dimensions.
+Kapwing resized my image to the perfect 16:9 size for Zoom.
+You can also click on "Custom Size" and input the exact dimensions.

-File Size: If you have a large image you want to make smaller, try using Kapwing's Studio to resize the image down to 1920x1080 and, if it's a video, trim it to be shorter in length.
+If you have a large image you want to make smaller, resize the image down to 1920x1080.
+If you need to make a video file smaller, trim it to be shorter in length.
 Kapwing should give you a file that is small enough to upload to Zoom.

-Audio: Zoom video backgrounds are muted when you upload them, so there is no need to worry about the video's sound.
-You can mute the video directly in Kapwing's Studio.
+Zoom video backgrounds are muted when you upload them, so there is no need to worry about the video's sound.
+You can mute the video directly in the Kapwing Studio.

-Looping: Keep in mind that all virtual video backgrounds will loop during your call.
-For a longer call, you want to choose a background that has minimal movement so that it doesn't get annoying or distracting.
+You'll also want to keep in mind that all virtual video backgrounds will loop during your call.
 Test out what your video will look like on loop using this free looper tool, or make a cinemagraph for a perfect virtual background.

-When your virtual background is set to the correct size and trimmed to your desired length, click "Publish" to process the image or video in Kapwing for download.
-Zoom requires video backgrounds to either be in the MP4 or MOV format, so any video exported from Kapwing should work.
+When your virtual background is set to the correct size and trimmed to your desired length, click "Export" in the upper right hand corner to process the image or video in Kapwing for download.
+Zoom requires video backgrounds to either be in the MP4 or MOV format, so any video exported from Kapwing will work.

 Step 4: Download your background and add it to Zoom